Media Planning and Buying Best Practices

 Sticking with the movie-promotion example, putting a massive billboard on Sunset Boulevard could be just the thing you need.

 Even with online platforms, print advertisements like those in newspapers and magazines still bring in customers.
 Branding or promoting your creative project this way can be very effective.
 Print ads also provide excellent synergizing opportunities through QR codes.
+Scanning that QR code, allows the reader to seamlessly engage with your content.

 Podcasts and Radio